Restoring the Bloch-Nordsieck theorem in the electroweak sector of the standard model: Conclusion

 \section{Conclusion}

 Manifest gauge invariance enforces the use of composite operators to describe physical states also for the weak interactions.
-However, the combination of the Brout-Englert-Higgs effect and the FMS mechanism shows that at sufficiently small energies in the standard model this does yield quantitatively essentially the same results as if only perturbative gauge invariance is respected.
+However, the combination of the BEH effect and the FMS mechanism shows that at sufficiently small energies in the standard model this does yield quantitatively essentially the same results as if only perturbative gauge invariance is respected.
 Serious problems only arise when kinematics are no longer determined primarily by the FMS-dominant constituent, i.\ e.\ in most cases at either extremely small \cite{Jenny:2022atm,Maas:2018ska} or extremely large energy transfers \cite{Maas:2020kda,Egger:2017tkd,Fernbach:2020tpa,Dudal:2020uwb}.
 It then becomes necessary to revert to a full desciption of the composite states.

 We have investigated how this could restore the BNT by using manifestly weakly gauge-invariant initial states, at least at leading order.
-This potentially affects cross sections at very high energies considerably, especially at TeV-scale future lepton colliders.
+This potentially affects cross sections at very high energies considerably, especially at future TeV-scale lepton colliders.
 The situation is the same at hadron colliders, but here the PDF structure both suppresses the effect \cite{Ciafaloni:2000rp} and also makes its resolution more involved.
-Likewise, we expect final states, including fragmentation, to require a similar treatment to avoid violations of the Kinoshita-Lee-Naunberg theorem, which we have not discussed in detail.
+Likewise, we expect final states, including fragmentation, to require a similar treatment to avoid violations of the KLNT, which is beyond the scope of this work.

 Augmenting perturbation theory with the FMS mechanism may allow for a possibility to take these effects into account with only marginally more effort than in usual perturbation theory.
 Given the potential impacts for predictions for future colliders, this appears a small price to pay.